tagtogorg/tagtog-doc/projects.md

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Remove a project</h4>
-      <p>To remove a project go to the list of projects (you can go easily clicking in the tagtog logo on the top left).
+      <p>To remove a project go to the list of projects (you can go easily by clicking in the tagtog logo on the top left).
 Click the <code>Delete</code> option in the project card.</p>
     </div>
     <div class="one-third-col">
       <div class="message">